keyboard2769/nb-kosui/README.md

   and outwarded read/write.

 #### utility
-- a bunch of singleton classes provides some personal utility function.
+- a bunch of singleton classes provides lots of all singing all dancing utility functions.
-- some of them is referred as "manager" for UI components, they might work only under the certain UI thread.
+- some of them is referred as a "manager" or "coorditanor" for UI components, they might work only under the certain UI thread.

 #### test
 - hand crafted case test codes.
-- actual living eamples is located here also.
+- actual living examples is located here also.
 - and bunch of untested experimental codes.

 ---